Data Sources and Methods for the Changes in Wildlife Species Disappearance Risks Indicator

 3.1 Data source

-Data are drawn from COSEWIC Wildlife Species Status Reports, available at The Species at Risk Public Registry.
+Data are drawn from Committee on the Status of Endangered Wildlife in Canada (COSEWIC) Wildlife Species Status Reports, available at the Species at Risk Public Registry.

 COSEWIC maintains a database of wildlife species assessment results, which were summarized for this indicator.
 A search can be made for wildlife species of interest at Wildlife Species Search.

-Data contributing to the assessment of individual wildlife species is drawn from a wide range of sources and is cited within the relevant status reports.
+Data contributing to the assessment of individual wildlife species are drawn from a wide range of sources, which are cited within the relevant status reports.

 3.2 Spatial coverage

 Regional representation is not considered when choosing wildlife species for assessment, although wildlife species with a small area of occupancy have greater priority.
-However, wildlife species knowledge is greatest in southern Canada and in terrestrial systems, so these wildlife species are over-represented in the group of assessed wildlife species.
+However, knowledge of wildlife species is greatest in southern Canada and in terrestrial systems, so these wildlife species are over-represented in the group of assessed wildlife species.